JFrieden/MyPortfolio/README.md

-- 👋 Hi, I’m @JFrieden
+- 👋 Hi, I’m @JFrieden, a Master's student in the AI/ML program at ISU
 - 👀 I’m interested in: Data Science, Analytics, ML and Health Care
 - 🌱 I’m currently learning: Python for Data Science & AI/ML, & Web Scraping
 - 💞️ I’m looking to collaborate on: N/A